mirbyte/onetxt/README.md

 # onetxt

 Break through chat-AI attachment limits - merge a directory of text files into one clean context file for easy ingestion with local or hosted models.
+Designed for simplicity and ease of use.

 ## Overview